Converg3nce/matic-docs/docs/develop/maticjs/withdraw.md

 <img src={useBaseUrl("img/maticjs/run-process-exit-ERC20.png")} />

-Once this is complete, you will see the funds in your Ropsten account.
+Once this is complete, you will see the funds in your Görli account.

 So that’s it folks!
 You have withdrawn your funds successfuly and gotten to the end of this tutorial :)